What to Avoid if You Have an Overactive Bladder

-In this article, we’ll look at the foods your should avoid if you’re hoping to deal with this problem.
+In this article, we’ll look at the foods you should avoid if you’re hoping to deal with this problem.

 What you need to know about an overactive bladder

-Before looking at how to deal with problem, it’s a good idea to know a bit about it.
-An overactive bladder, also known as “hyperactive bladder,” affects many.
+Before looking at how to deal with the problem, it’s a good idea to know a bit about an overactive bladder, also known as “hyperactive bladder”.
 Someone who suffers from two or more of the following symptoms may well be a sufferer:

-- Urinating more than 8 times a day and twice at night (without having drunk excessive amounts of liquid).
+- Urinates more than eight times a day and twice at night (without having drunk excessive amounts of liquid).

 - Strong, repetitive urges to go to the bathroom.